 I also developed an ability to rise above my circumstances.
 It was a form of dissociation, but it also had a quality of spiritual transcendence that I came into this world with and which I treasured secretly in the profane environment of school.
 More on this later.

 Sometimes being this way left me not knowing in circumstances where I felt lost, even in danger.
-Situations where I became a victim to others’ ability to take charge and dominate me, rather than step away and make clear decisions to protect my integrity, my autonomy and welfare.
+Situations when I became a victim to others’ ability to take charge and dominate me, when I was unable to step away and make clear decisions to protect my integrity, my autonomy and my welfare.

 This dynamic has followed me through life and I have actually made positive use of it; but I also lost other important aspects of being a rounded personality: my ability to speak out on behalf of myself and others, my ability to feel and express anger, outrage, heartfelt passion and compassion.
 I have failed to surrender fully in relationship, unable to love deeply and unconditionally.

 In childhood I had created the feeling of living with a wall of protection around myself that kept me safe but separate, protected but often not able to see enough of what was going on outside my castle walls.